top of page

 The Original Quindectet

 In 2003, Michael Brecker formed the Quindectet, a fifteen-piece ensemble created to record the music for his landmark album Wide Angles.
-The album was recorded January 22–24, 2003 at Bennett Studios in Englewood, New Jersey and released September 9, 2003 on Verve Records under the name Michael Brecker Quindectet.
+The album was released September 9, 2003 on Verve Records under the name Michael Brecker Quindectet.

 Wide Angles received the 2004 Grammy Award for Best Large Jazz Ensemble Album.

-The group brought together an extraordinary assembly of musicians, including Antonio Sánchez, John Patitucci, Adam Rogers, Steve Wilson, Alex Sipiagin, and Robin Eubanks, among others.
+The group brought together an extraordinary assembly of musicians, including Antonio Sánchez, John Patitucci, Daniel Sadownick, Adam Rogers, Steve Wilson, Charles Pillow, Iain Dixon, Alex Sipiagin, Robin Eubanks, Peter Gordon, Mark Feldman, Joyce Hamman, Lois Martin, and Erik Friedlander, among others.

 The Quindectet performed internationally, including a tour of Japan with engagements at Blue Note Tokyo.
-These performances were documented and later released as Michael Brecker Quindectet – Angel of Repose / Live in Japan (Jazz Door, 2011), recorded at Blue Note Tokyo.
+These performances were documented and later released as Michael Brecker Quindectet – Angel of Repose / Live in Japan (Jazz Door, 2011), conducted by Gil Goldstein, recorded at Blue Note Tokyo.

 Music from Wide Angles (2003):